1. The codon 72 polymorphism of p53

 3. HSP70 inhibitors for cancer therapy

 We have obtained data that the pathway of autophagy is critical for tumor survival.
 We find that inhibiting this pathway using chemical or genetic inhibitors greatly impedes tumor progression, suggesting that this pathway is an Achilles heel for cancer.
 Recently we discovered a novel inhibitor of the chaperone protein HSP70 that is a potent and effective anti-cancer agent.
-This inhibitor, which we call PES, can successfully eradicate mutliple tumor types, including melanoma and acute myeloid leukemia, while protecting normal cells from toxicity.
+This inhibitor, which we call PES, can successfully eradicate multiple tumor types, including melanoma and acute myeloid leukemia, while protecting normal cells from toxicity.
 Notably, our data indicate that PES also targets rare cells in the tumor called cancer stem cells.
 These rare cells are believed to be responsible relapse after cancer therapy, so our finding that PES can target and eliminate these cells is very exciting.
 The goal of research on HSP70, autophagy and PES is to better understand the role of HSP70 and autophagy in cancer survival, and to perform research that will push PES into clinical applications for cancer therapy.